The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Alternatively, perhaps these files -are- sent to the Forge but aren’t included by default unless the user specifies —all or —development.
 Just a thought.

-#5 Updated by Dominic Cleal about 2 years ago
+#5 Updated by Dominic Cleal over 3 years ago

 This is biting me a bit, because my module directory is filling up with files that I don’t even want to push to the forge for developers, let alone to sysadmins.
 As an example, I’m using librarian-puppet and submodules to pull down other dependencies, so developers are able to do this themselves without it needing to be tarred up during a